yalethinkspace/thinkspace_django/README.md

 1. Pull requests trigger Heroku review apps to be built.
 Find out more here: [https://devcenter.heroku.com/articles/github-integration-review-apps](https://devcenter.heroku.com/articles/github-integration-review-apps)

     You may use these review apps to debug code behavior.
+You may need to be added as a collaborator on the Heroku deploy by the project owner in order to fully explore this functionality.

 2. `.env` credentials are already present on Heroku.
 For instance, email credentials are pre-configured.